crnormand/gurps/README.md

 Being able to apply various modifiers based on the scene location or effect.
 For example, if a scene contains an "oil spill", the GM could define a "-2 DX skill" while the player's token is in the spill, or if the player's token is in the visual effect of the poison gas cloud, it would apply a "Poisoned" status to their character.

-Implementing textual "on the fly" rolls.
-GURPS is just too configurable to be fully implemented in a game system.
-So I would like to implement a system that reads various portions of html for a recognizable signature, and parses it into an identifiable roll (it might change the background color and/or provide a button-like border around the text, just like any other kind of roll).
-I implemented this in Fantasy Grounds and it was very useful.
-I REALLY, REALLY want this implemented because it will help bridge the gap as we add more and more automation.
-Also, it implements the concept of "we need to provide all of the roll information to the user" and it provides "A quick and easy mechanism for rolling the various GURPS checks".

-My FG implementation supported attribute rolls (ex: [ST], [PER-2], [ST26-1]), Self control rolls (ex: [CR:12]), Damage rolls (ex: [2d cut], [3d-1 pi-]) and Skill rolls (ex: [Stealth], [First Aid+2]).
-And given that we build the modifier bucket/stack system, we could also add modifiers to the bucket (ex: [-2 in cover], [+4 Telepathic attack]).
-GCS already uses this format for "self control" rolls in their output templates, ex: "Phobia (Snakes)  [CR: 15 (Resist Almost All The Time)]".
-It comes in handy with certain Advantages like "Acute Hearing".
-If the character sheet does not show a separate "Hearing" roll, the Advantage could show "[PER+2]" somewhere in its name or note, and the user could click on it directly (instead of building a +2 Modifier and then rolling Perception.
-"Hard to Kill" and "Hard to Subdue" gives +1/level to HT rolls and could be represented as [HT+1] (or maybe even {HT+lvl]... where we would use the level of the enclosing Advantage).
-And this feature is a MUST if the GM uses any of the "Powers as Magic" systems, because all of the "spells" are implemented as Advantages, which by themselves do not have ANY rolls defined.
-THE GM (or player) can use this system to embed the various rolls in the Advantage's User Description.
-For example, the Hogwarts spell "Homenum Revelio" has the note "Reveals human presence nearby.
-Roll [PER+1] to detect, and [IQ+1] to analyze.".
-Both of which would be "buttonized" so the player would know they could roll them.

-Build a "Quick Contest" system.
-The GM defines which two actors must contest and those players (and only those players) are prompted to roll.
-Each player picks a roll of the appropriate skill/attribute and makes that roll (affected by their own modifier stack (which the GM could pre-load)).
-Once both have rolled, the results are shown to everyone.
-It may not be worth much, but if a player does a Feint maneuver (a Quick Contest of the attacker's weapon/cloak skill vs the opponent's weapon/cloak/shield skill), it could automatically apply a Status of either "+X to hit with that melee weapon against that opponent next round" or "-X to opponent's defense when being attacked by this actor next round".

 Allow Modifiers to have multiple triggers.
 A "Retreat" maneuver gives "+3 Dodge/+1 Block/+1 Parry (+3 Parry w/Boxing, Judo, Karate or Fencing weapon) vs 1 Melee attack/round".
 This modifier would occur if any of those rolls were attempted, and then go away.
+Of course this would require that Modifiers and Rolls have some way to "match up", like a category, for example.
+This sounds really nice... but upon more thought, could get very very messy.
+I don't know if I want to touch it yet.

 Enhance modifiers to have follow-on actions.
 For example, a player wants to add the extra effort "Mighty Blow" to his attack.
 If damage is rolled, the modifier is applied to the damage AND the 1 FP cost is subtracted from the character.
 Note, the modifier would only affect damage rolls... if the player applied the "Mightly Blow" modifier and then rolled to hit, the modifier could exempt itself from the roll and only apply itself if a damage is rolled.
 It would also have a 1 combat round duration.
 If the user applied "Mightly Blow", but then decided to do something else and their turn ended, the modifier should remove itself (so as to not mess up the next round).
+Again, this would require a way to match up a Roll with a Modifier.
+We might be able to do it for some things (like combat rolls or skills rolls... again, more thought required).

 The follow-on actions could affect other actors.
 If the player chooses to make a "Deceptive Attack", we could apply a Status of "-X to active defense roll" to the opponent.
 Which would automatically be applied when the owner of that opponent makes the active defense roll.
 Note: Officially, the opponent is only "-X to defenses" when being attacked by that particular character.
 We would require "targeting" to make that work.

 Currently, selecting the target is not a requirement for any of the other features of this system to work.
 The GM knows who is attacking whom, etc.   However, making the player "target" their attacks does offer the ability to do additional things, like applying Statuses or visual effects (like fireball flame) directly to the opponent.
 Fortunately, Foundry makes this pretty easy to do.
 The player just needs to select their own token (which should already be selected), right click on the target icon, and then left click on the "target" symbol that appears on the bottom left.
 That token will then get a "targeted" halo effect so everyone can see which token is being targeted.
 And we could draw a line from the attacker to the target with the GURPS range modifier displayed.
 This could also automatically add a Modifier for ranged attacks to the Modifier stack.

-The "Charge Attack" maneuver could be applied as a new kind of Modifier.
+The "Charge Attack" maneuver include a new kind of Modifier.
 It would apply the -4 to hit, but then apply a MAX:9 constraint as well.

 Posture could be applied as a kind of Status to a character, which could automatically apply modifiers to attack and defense rolls.
 These kind of modifiers may have a permanent duration, until the Status is changed/lifted.